Training Read time: 21 minutes

 “I have had quite a few employees who’ve had difficulty with Swedish and were advised to use Lingio.
 Those who have taken the course have done most of the work themselves.
 I’ve only logged on to the portal to see how active they are and cheered them on.” says Pernilla.

+We've explored the critical skills required in the hospitality industry, covering both hard and soft skills.
 These skills are not just about enhancing individual performance but are also crucial for delivering exceptional guest experiences and ensuring operational efficiency.

+Integrating these competencies into training programs is essential to close the skills gap in the hospitality industry.
 However, traditional training methods can be time-consuming and struggle to cater to the diverse needs of a modern workforce.

+This is where Lingio comes in.
 Leveraging advanced generative AI technology, you can easily build skill-specific mobile courses in minutes and distribute them to your primarily deskless workforce.

 Request a demo today to see how Lingio can supercharge skill development at your hospitality business.